 Advertising pioneer David Ogilvy once reported only 1 in 5 will make it past your headline into your copy.
 Though I don’t have a modern day update on the percentage, I suspect, given the immense volume of content available to the active web surfer of today, the percentage of readers that click through to your story is far lower.

-In a recent article from SEO technology company Conductor, they report:
+In an article from SEO technology company Conductor, they report:

 That’s a lot of competition for your attention.
 The obvious result is tons of great content is ignored.
 Your challenge is to quickly engage readers and inspire clicks with headlines that suggest your articles are useful.

-In an effort to help you understand a variety of headline approaches that perform well for bloggers, I’ve created a cheat sheet that spells out nine tips based on the word H-E-A-D-L-I-N-E-S.
+In an effort to help you understand a variety of headline approaches that perform well for bloggers, I’ve created a cheat sheet that spells out nine tips for writing headlines that work based on the word H-E-A-D-L-I-N-E-S.